knmarvel/dirwatcher/README.md

 How robust is your exception handler?

 Will your long running program fail if the directory under watch is suddenly deleted?
 If your watcher is pointed at another program's logging directory (which may come or go under different circumstances), you may want to add an exception handler and do some longer-duration retries instead of bailing out.
 Perhaps you could retry the directory every 5 seconds.
 Once you have a valid directory, you could do the file polling every 1 second.
 This would require an outer loop and an inner loop.

-Credits
+## Credits

 This assignment was inspired by the story of The Cuckoo's Egg (Links to an external site.)Links to an external site.

-Rubric Dirwatcher Rubric Dirwatcher Rubric Criteria Ratings Pts This criterion is linked to a Learning Outcome Cmd Line Arguments
+## Rubric Dirwatcher Rubric Dirwatcher Rubric

+Criteria Ratings Pts

+-This criterion is linked to a Learning Outcome Cmd Line Arguments

 3.0 pts Full Marks Program should accept cmd line arguments for directory to watch (dir), file extension to filter on (ext), polling interval (int) and magic text (magic).
 Polling interval defaults to 1.0 seconds.
 If the target watch directory does not exist, program should log an appropriate event message for each interval, e.g. "directory XXXXX does not exist"

-0.0 pts No Marks

 3.0 pts This criterion is linked to a Learning Outcome Magic text detection

 4.0 pts Full Marks The program must actually run, instead of failing instantly due to cmd line argument problems.
 Magic text sequences are detected within files.
 Detection events are logged to STDOUT, with file name and line numbers.
 If a line contains multiple magic strings, only one message is logged.
 Any previously detected magic text should not be logged again.

-0.0 pts No Marks

 4.0 pts This criterion is linked to a Learning Outcome OS Signal Handler

 2.0 pts Full Marks Program should respond to SIGINT and SIGTERM signals from the OS. signal events should be logged so that a human can determine what the signal was.
 Program should terminate upon either signal.

-0.0 pts No Marks

 2.0 pts This criterion is linked to a Learning Outcome Exception Handler

 2.0 pts Full Marks The program should have one or more exception (try/except) handlers.
 Program should stay running even if the entire watched directory is suddenly deleted.
 Also Stay running if a watched file is deleted.
 Log an appropriate event message in these cases.

-0.0 pts No Marks

 2.0 pts This criterion is linked to a Learning Outcome Logging